-> Not promoting your presence at trade shows
+- Not promoting your presence at expos

 The show has started, you’ve got a creative booth design and you are all set to go.
 But, is your stand expo yet awaiting walk-ins?
 Why haven’t you got traffic returning to your expo stand?
 What have you done to market your presence at the show?